xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 ### Development

-Since the application was client-side, all the assets were bundled into a blob and dropped into a custom HTML element on one of the studio's webpages.
+Due to the limitations, deploying the application required manually updating the page.
+To make this easier, all the assets were bundled into a blob and dropped into a custom HTML element on one of the studio's webpages.

 #### Project Scaffolding
-Gulp was used for preprocessing and bundling, including preparing image assets.
+[Gulp](https://gulpjs.com/) was used for preprocessing and bundling, including preparing image assets.

 SVG format was used for the images, which could be easily inlined as text into the distribution code.
 Another benefit of SVG was that the application could programmatically change the colors and background patterns through CSS styles.